Slow cooker bbq sandwiches are perfect for Labor Day and takes next to know work!

 - Before serving, toast the hamburger buns – the slight crunchiness helps the bun hold in all that barbecue!

-What’s your favorite crock pot recipe for fall?
+What’s your favorite slow cooker recipe for fall?